zowens/paxos-rs/README.md

 *Development Status*: Experimental

-Library encapsulating the Paxos and variants (i.e. multi-paxos) in Rust, with a builtin server with Tokio and Futures.
+Library encapsulating Multi-Decree Paxos and variants in Rust with a builtin server using Tokio and Futures.

 The implementation is largely based on [a blog post by Tom Cocagne](https://understandingpaxos.wordpress.com/) and [the accompanying code](github.com/cocagne/multi-paxos-example).
 I found the explanation and code quite easy to read and understand.

-This project is laregly to gain an understanding and intuition for the subleties of Paxos and the variants that have been described in the literature.
+This project is laregly used to gain an understanding for the subleties of Paxos and the variants that have been described in the literature.
+Over time, the goal of the project is to be as useful as other embedded consensus sytems
+(such as the popular Raft implementations in Go) with the flexability afforded by Paxos.

 Additionally, this library will be used for the reconfiguration of the chain in my implementations of [chain replication](https://github.com/zowens/chain-replication).